CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/080-configure-dns.md

         # If you want to deviate away from the standard 'app' and 'clean' subdomains, you need to add the
         # `subdomains` block of code and ensure that they match in the global.ingress.tls.hosts section as well.
     ```
-    **Note**: For environments sharing a SLD such as `customer.com`, it's important to plan the domains in advance to avoid issues during the onboarding process.
+    **Note**: For environments sharing a second-level domain such as `customer.com`, it's important to plan the domains in advance to avoid issues during the onboarding process.
 1. Edit the value of `hostname` to reflect your desired domain for the given environment.
 1. Find the **TLS hosts** section.
 The example of the section is shown below.